 - IT audit stages

-The three-day learning event will be facilitated by two experts from the Central Government Audit Service, the Ministry of Finance of the Netherlands.
-This workshop will focus on developing participants’ capacities in IT auditing and will allow them to apply the acquired knowledge in their daily work.
-Special attention will be put to the demonstration of audit tools.
+The three-day learning event was facilitated by two experts from the Central Government Audit Service, the Ministry of Finance of the Netherlands.
+This workshop focused on developing participants’ capacities in IT auditing and to allow them to apply the acquired knowledge in their daily work.
+Special attention was put to the demonstration of audit tools.

-By the end of the course, participants are expected to:
+By the end of the course, participants were expected to:

 - Have improved basic IT knowledge important for IT auditors